-Create and regularly update an email contact list, specifically for the purpose of elections.
+5. Create and regularly update an email contact list, specifically for the purpose of elections.

 The establishment of an email list would greatly aid in communication with beneficiaries.
 Members should be encouraged to register, reminding them that their voting rights may rely upon having an up-to-date email address on file.
 Efforts should be made to make it as easy as possible for beneficiaries to register an email address with Nunatsiavut and to update address or other voting information (see Recommendation 6 and 7, below for some ways of facilitating this).
-An email list could be built a variety of ways.
-One option is to link the list building to the implementation of online and telephone voting.
-This would ensure that those who wanted to use those methods provided new or updated email information, but it would not capture those that chose to vote by mail.
+An email list could be built through a variety of ways.
+One option would be to link the building of the list to the implementation of online and telephone voting.
+This would ensure that those who wanted to use those voting methods provided new or updated email information, but it would not capture those that chose to vote by mail.
 Additional steps would need to be taken to gather emails for those electors, if they had them.